Health Practitioners Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT)

-Complaints against practitioners registered with one the 14 National Health Practitioner Boards, if judged serious enough, will be directed to the Health Practitioners Tribunal.
+Complaints against practitioners registered with one the 14 National Health Practitioner Boards, if judged serious enough, will be directed to the Health Practitioners Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT).
 Their website provides details on making an application to be heard, legal representation, appeals, and how the tribunal operates.

 In general, AHPRA and the OHCC may investigate a complaint or notification, but it is the particular Board under which the practitioner is registered, or seeks registration, which will act as applicant or respondent when appearing before the Tribunal.

-The Tasmanian Health Practitioners Tribunal deals with very few cases each year, which hopefully reflects on the excellent character of most health care professionals.
+The Tribunal deals with very few cases each year, which hopefully reflects on the excellent character of most health care professionals.

 For a complaint to go beyond the OHCC it must be a serious matter concerning the activities of a particular professional.
 For the complaint to then go beyond the AHPRA and to the Tribunal the matter must concern the interests of the public.
 The penalty that is usually being considered is one of refusal of registration, suspension or deregistration, indicating the seriousness of the facts that end up before the Tribunal.